vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 VMware Aria Operations For Monitoring provides insightful monitoring for your Tanzu and upstream Kubernetes clusters.
 This allows you to monitor your containerized clusters from a single pane of glass alongside the rest of your infrastructure.

-Aria Operations Management Pack for Kubernetes onboards Tanzu and Kubernetes clusters seamlessly onto Aria Operations expanding monitoring, troubleshooting, and capacity planning capabilities to Tanzu and Kubernetes deployments.
+Aria Operations Management Pack for Kubernetes on boards Tanzu and Kubernetes clusters seamlessly onto Aria Operations expanding monitoring, troubleshooting, and capacity planning capabilities to Tanzu and Kubernetes deployments.

 The Aria Operations delivers intelligent operations management with application-to-storage visibility across physical, virtual, cloud, and Kubernetes infrastructure.
 You can automate key processes and improve the infrastructure efficiency.